 Your car uses several different types of fluids to ensure every system receives the lubrication it requires.
 The power steering is no different.
 It also contains fluid, making it difficult to determine what’s leaking if something is dripping under the car.
 What are the possible power steering fluid colors, and what do each of them mean?

-In this guide, we examine the different colors of power steering fluid or leaks you might see.
-We also discuss in-depth the basics of power steering fluid, including what types are available.
+In this guide, I examine the different colors of power steering fluid or leaks you might see.
+I also discuss in-depth the basics of power steering fluid, including what types are available.

 Power Steering Fluid Colors